DistributedCollective/zero/README.md

 `closeTrove()`: allows a borrower to repay all debt, withdraw all their collateral, and close their Trove.
 Requires the borrower have a ZUSD balance sufficient to repay their trove's debt, excluding gas compensation - i.e. `(debt - 50)` ZUSD.

-`claimCollateral(address _user)`: when a borrower’s Trove has been fully redeemed from and closed, or liquidated in Recovery Mode with a collateralization ratio above 110%, this function allows the borrower to claim their ETH collateral surplus that remains in the system (collateral - debt upon redemption; collateral - 110% of the debt upon liquidation).
+`claimCollateral(address _user)`: when a borrower’s Trove has been fully redeemed from and closed, or liquidated in Recovery Mode with a collateralization ratio above 110%, this function allows the borrower to claim their rBTC collateral surplus that remains in the system (collateral - debt upon redemption; collateral - 110% of the debt upon liquidation).

 ### TroveManager Functions - `TroveManager.sol`